code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/regional-partner/playbook/facilitator-support.md

 [**Back to the top**](#top)
 ________________
 <a id="page"></a>
-## Example Facilitator One Pager
+## Example Facilitator One Pager for 6-12 Programs
-The facilitator one pager should be sent to facilitators at least 10 days prior to the workshop.
-It provides facilitators all of the logistical information needed to run their workshop.
+The facilitator one pager should be sent to facilitators at least 10 days prior to the academic year workshops.
+It provides facilitators with the logistical information needed to run their workshop.

 Use <a href="https://docs.google.com/document/d/1FobsNOHi91ioe5ZoCeiWNgDslQkTPF4w31j2ii8q4Bk/edit" target=_blank>this one pager</a> as an example of how to format the information that facilitators will need to run a successful workshop.